 When Do Post Decree Modifications Become Necessary?

 Post decree modifications are necessary if the existing terms of your divorce settlement no longer work for you.
-Examples of situations where a change may become necessary include:

 - An older child has chosen to live with a parent different than the ordered custodial parent, or the visitation schedule no longer makes sense for the family.